 In Quantum 9000, however, you can not only move the lumbar support to give support to your desired portion of your back, but you can also adjust the backrest height.

 For this apparent anomaly, we can credit both the chair’s size variance.
 Quantum 9000 has a height-adjustable backrest to accommodate a tall person.
 On the other hand, Aeron has three different sizes for specific height groups.

 So, if you’re a tall person and you think Quantum has let you down, you should think again.

-I won’t call this anomaly, but a very strong selling point, that the Workpro Quantum 9000 has not only a forward adjustable seat but also has depth-adjustability.
+I won’t call this an anomaly, but a very strong selling point.
+The Workpro Quantum 9000 has not only a forward adjustable seat but also has depth-adjustability.
 You can increase or decrease the seat’s height relative to your legs.